 Here at Home-Gardener we’re often asked questions about gardening and garden wood care.
-Although we may not always have the answer to every question, we will do our best to answer the ones we can.
+Although we may not always have the answer to every question, our gardening faq’s aim to answer some of the more commonly asked questions.

-If you can’t find the answer to your question below, contact us using our ‘contact us‘ page and we’ll endevour to get back to you within 24 hours.
-If it’s a common question and one that we don’t already cover, we’ll add it to our FAQ (frequently asked questions) pages.
+If you cannot find the answer to your question on our FAQ pages, contact us using our ‘contact us‘ page and we will endeavour to get back to you within 48 hours.
+If it is a common question and one that we don’t already cover, we will add it to our gardening FAQ’s (frequently asked questions) pages.

-We always recommend that test areas are done to access product suitability and final finish.
+We always recommend that test areas are done to assess product suitability and final finish, before starting any project.
 For technical advice, troubleshooting or any other product or situational queries, always refer to the product manufacturer’s published information and guidance.
 For technical information on products and their suitability for a given project, contact the manufacturer’s technical support departments directly.
 Contact details including phone numbers can usually be found on the manufacturer’s products and/or website.